-- b) If a complaint is verbal, encourage the individual to complete the complaint form, which is available on the District website, in writing.
-If he or she refuses, prepare a complaint form based on the verbal reporting. - c) If documents, emails, or phone records are relevant to the investigation, take steps to obtain and preserve them. - d) Request and review all relevant documents, including all electronic communications. - e) Interview all parties involved, including any relevant witnesses.
-If a student is involved, the District will follow all applicable District policies and procedures regarding questioning students. - f) Create written documentation of the investigation (such as a letter, memo or email), which contains the following: - 1.
+- c) If documents, emails, or phone records are relevant to the investigation, take steps to obtain and preserve them. - d) Request and review all relevant documents, including all electronic communications. - e) Interview all parties involved, including any relevant witnesses.
+If a student is involved, the District will follow all applicable District policies and procedures regarding questioning students. - f) Create written documentation of the investigation (such as a letter, memo, or email), which contains the following: - 1.
 A list of all documents reviewed, along with a detailed summary of relevant documents; - 2.
 A list of names of those interviewed, along with a detailed summary of their statements; - 3.
 A timeline of events; - 4.
 A summary of prior relevant incidents, reported or unreported; and - 5.
-The basis for the decision and final resolution of the complaint, together with any corrective action(s). - g) Keep the written documentation and associated documents in a secure and confidential location. - h) Promptly notify the individual who reported and the individual(s) about whom the complaint was made of the final determination and implement any corrective actions identified in the written document. - i) Inform the individual who reported of the right to file a complaint or charge externally as outlined in the next section.
+The basis for the decision and final resolution of the complaint, together with any corrective action(s). - g) Keep the written documentation and associated documents in a secure and confidential location. - h) Promptly notify the individual who reported and the individual(s) about whom the complaint was made of the final determination and implement any corrective actions identified in the written document. - i) Inform the individual who reported of the right to file a complaint or charge externally as outlined in this policy.